dzooosh/alx-backend-javascript/0x06-unittests_in_js/README.md

 - How to write integration tests with a small node server

 sinon.spy() is a feature that allows you to create a spy function, which records information about function calls made during a test.
 Spies can be useful for verifying that certain functions are called with specific arguments or for gathering information about function invocations.

+sinon.stub() method to create stub functions, which are similar to spies but with predefined behavior.
+Stubs allow you to replace a function with a custom implementation, controlling its return values and behavior during testing.